 Decent glass can play a big part in the end result for any type of photography.

-Firstly, you need to work out what sort of shot you’re going for, this will determine if you’re looking for a wide angle lens, standard 24-70mm or something more exotic.
+Firstly, you need to work out what sort of shot you’re going for, this will determine if you’re looking for a wide angle lens, a standard 24-70mm or something even more exotic.

 I find my standard 24-70mm is the best for what I do as it doesn’t distort the sky or landscape around the edges like some wide angles.
 It also allows you to zoom in on interesting parts of the sky, though this exponentially increases camera shake.

-Wide angles are amazing in their own way, they really help to capture the immense size of the sky.
+Wide angles are amazing in their own way and can really help to capture the immense size of the sky.

 A low aperture is a must for any astrophotography.
 Lenses perform best around 2-3 f-stops below their maximum aperture.
 Therefore, if a lens maxes out at f2.8, it’ll be at its peak around f5.6 to f8.

 You might as well go home if you don’t have one.
 A sturdy tripod is essential to keep your camera still.
-Look for one that is solid and has some weight to it to hold it down on windy nights, but it still has to be light enough for you to carry around and compact enough to store/transport.
+Look for one that has some weight to it, allowing it to hold down on windy nights, but is still compact enough for you to carry around and transport.